NHSDigital/integration-adaptor-mhs/README.md

 ### Outbound Service Open API Specification
 An [Open API spec](mhs/MHS-Outbound.yaml) has been created specifically for the MHS adaptors outbound service.

+### Developer Notes
+The [Developer Notes](mhs/mhs-adaptor-dev-notes.md) readme has a number of sections that are intended to provide the necessary information on how to configure and run the MHS adaptor locally.
+It also contains a list of environment variables and their desciptions and how to run unit and integration tests.

 ### Operational Considerations
 Useful information on how you may [operate the MHS adaptor](mhs/operating-mhs-adaptor.md) in your own infrastructure.
 This covers areas such as log consumption, tooling, audit plus many other useful topics.